GrantExec, a Euna Solutions® company

 Additional Requirements

-This opportunity is open to a wide range of U.S.-based entities including government agencies at all levels, nonprofits regardless of tax status, higher education institutions, and for-profit organizations.
+Eligible applicants include a broad range of U.S.-based entities such as nonprofit organizations government agencies tribal governments and organizations institutions of higher education public housing authorities school districts and both small and large businesses.
 Individuals and foreign entities are not eligible.
-Faith-based and community organizations are eligible if they meet requirements.
+Faith based and community organizations are eligible if they meet the stated requirements.

 Geographic Eligibility